jgiuffrida/dnd/stranger.md

     - We have to tell him something?
 - Go north through middle watch to rustwater
   - also a non-road to the south
-- Oh the genasi lady[Toilyn] is also looking for her sister
+- Oh the genasi lady[Toilynn] is also looking for her sister
 - Gnoll outside, ayeb gets a cat?
   - Normal cat, but very smart
   - Fetch things, crawl in tight spaces and get things for you